-As a part of decentralization of powers and to ease administration, the power to maintain service registers, sanction periodical increments, regularization of leave of personnel, up to 90 days, has been delegated to Regional Fire Officers.
-Rest of the service registers, belonging to officers, are maintained at head office.
+As a part of decentralization of powers and to ease administration, the power to maintain service registers of up to the rank of Asst.
+Fire Station Officers, sanction periodical increments, regularization of leave of personnel, up to 90 days, has been delegated to Regional Fire Officers.
+The service registers, leave particulars and other records belonging to Fire Station Officers and above rank officers are maintained at head office.